History of PlayStation in Timeline

 Sony PlayStation 4 500GB Console (Renewed)

-In September 2013, the new PCH-2000 series PlayStation Vita was announced at the SCEJA Press Conference prior to the Tokyo Game Show.
-This model is a lighter redesign of the device that was announced.
+In September 2013, the PCH-2000 series, a lighter redesign of the PlayStation Vita, was announced at the SCEJA Press Conference prior to the Tokyo Game Show.

 Sony Playstation Vita Wi-Fi 2000 Series with Silicone Joystick Covers and AC Adapter Cable (Piano Black) (Renewed)